KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

    (Introduced in result #45, following the earlier fixed final-readout lineage from #38 and #43.)

 What it explicitly does **not** use: Contra-Muon, Soft-Muon, Circuit-Muon, Aurora, TrailDelta, fixed-anchor readout, Muon-history forecasting, CenterShrinkAdam, or NorMuon-lite row/column variance preconditioning.
 Some stale comments mention older machinery, but these paths are off or removed in the #45 submission defaults.

+Notes: Several active-looking details are still unproven.
+We do not yet know whether the attention SOAP trust gate is helping.
+We also do not know whether the final Muon momentum cooldown matters much, since the cooldown is scheduled over the last 200 steps of a 2900-step run, but the accepted validation is at step 2720.
+Likewise, it is unclear whether the Rademacher gain init matters, or whether `attn.proj.bias` beta2 `.9965` is meaningfully different from the other auxiliary beta2 value `.997`.